 Alcohol contains calories.
 Is excess consumption of alcohol an issue for you?
 Excess consumption of alcoholic beverages could suggest unaddressed mental health and emotional issues.
-Ongoing use of cannabis could also contribute to increased appetite, which can lead to weight gain.

 Prescription medicines

 Some prescription medicines (for conditions other than HIV) have the potential to cause changes in weight, particularly increased weight.
 It can be useful to speak to a pharmacist about all the medicines that you are taking to see if any are associated with changes in weight.
 You can then discuss any medicines that your pharmacist has identified with your doctor.